wlonk/arcadia/index.rst

    + Idea: list the basic outcomes on the sheet inside, highlight particularly relevant ones for each social role.

- * Essays:

-   + Comedy of Manners and Arcadia
-   + Sex and class

  * Content:

    + Premade towns